KubaTaba1uga/python_websocket_notifications/README.md

 ### Subscription creation
 1. User makes post to messagestore /subscriptions (with callbackURL)
 2. Server add callbackURL to notifications proxies urls list
+3. [Optional] If messages should be replayed from past, make post on NotificationService/replay
-3. Server returns subscription data
+4. Server returns subscription data

-### Proxying reuest
+### Message store Proxying reuest
 1. Server eceives any request
-2. If request matches change createrium it is being proxy to notification server
+2. If request matches change createrium
+   a.  make obj dump
+   b.  post dump to NotificationService/proxy
 3. Server processes request further
 4. Server returns response

-Message store makes obj dump (if request qualifies for change tracing) and sends it to NotificationService tohetger with user id (box id). <br>
-NotificationService downloads all subscriptions for specific user, if there is a match sends obj_dump to specific channel queue. <br>
-Websocket have two modes: broadcasting live or replaying past. <br>
-If websocket is broadcasting live, channel's queue is popped to recive a message. <br>
-If websocket is replaying from past, search is being performed to recive messages. <br>
+### Notification channel /proxy
+1. Server eceives obj dump and userId
+2. For each user's subscription
+   a.
+If obj dump match it's filter
+   b.
+Send to corresponding channel (queue?)
+5. Server returns response

+### Notification channel /replay
+1. Server receive info what subscription should be replayed from past
+2. Server creates worker which will send notifications to subscription's channel
+3. Server returns response

 ### Some notes: